nikhilcn94/nikhilcn94/README.md

 ### Hi Iam Nikhil 👋
-Currently Pursuing Full Stack WebDevelopment Course at Masai School, I like to work in a team and i belive my self as a good Team player.
+Enthusiastic full-stack developer with a zest for new coding languages and solving complex problems.
+A team player with an eye for detail and a passion for development.
+Looking forward to an opportunity to work as a Full-Stack Developer with an exciting organization.

-- 🌱 I’m currently learning :-React
+- 🌱 I’m currently learning :-MERN stack and Data Structures Algorithms

 - 📫 How to reach me:- ncnmain@gmail.com